godror/godror/doc/timezone.md

 If you insert SYSDATE into that column, then the OS' time zone is the relevant.
 If you insert CURRENT_DATE, then SESSIONTIMEZONE is the relevant.

+As I don't use CURRENT_DATE, I pick the OS' time zone.